 What should I discuss with my healthcare provider before using mometasone inhalation (Asmanex Twisthaler)?

 You should not use this medication if you are allergic to mometasone, or to milk proteins.

-To make sure you can safely take mometasone inhalation, tell your doctor if you have been sick or had an infection of any kind.
+To make sure mometasone is safe for you, tell your doctor if you have glaucoma or cataracts, or if you have been sick or had an infection of any kind.

 Mometasone inhalation can affect growth in children.
 Talk with your doctor if you think your child is not growing at a normal rate while using this medication.

-Do not give this medicine to a child younger than 4 years old without the advice of a doctor.
+Do not give this medicine to a child younger than 4 years old without medical advice.